 Rumors can be upsetting, regardless of whether their content is true or false.
 There’s no one correct way to address this problem, and part of your approach may depend on why this particular rumor is so upsetting for you.
 Before deciding what to do next, you may want to answer the question "why is this bothering me?"
 Is it that there’s no basis for this rumor and that it’s completely false?
 Or, is it that you have sexual feelings toward or about people of the same sex but aren’t ready to share that with others?
 If not, what about these rumors makes you uneasy?
 Are there other qualities or aspects of your life that you fear will be exposed through rumors spreading?
 Whether you felt as though you were outed or not, it may be helpful to let others know that discussing someone's sexuality without their consent not only is disrespectful to their privacy, it has the potential to put them in harm's way.
 Figuring out the answers to these questions may help you determine how to best move forward.

 Sometimes rumors are completely false and sometimes they contain a grain of, or even the whole, truth.
 A true rumor can be painful, especially if the issues being discussed are topics that people aren't ready to face themselves.
 A false rumor can also be painful, as well as a sign of ignorance, fear, or discrimination; a way of teasing; or a way for the rumor-spreaders to hide their own insecurities.
-Unfortunately, claiming that someone identifies as lesbian, gay, bisexual, transgender, or queer (LGBTQ+) is often used as a socially sanctioned way of insulting someone in certain social circles.
+Unfortunately, claiming that someone identifies as lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) is often used as a socially sanctioned way of insulting someone in certain social circles.
 It's hurtful — not only to you, but perhaps also to people who identify as LGBTQ+ hearing the rumors, or to others who are afraid that they may become targets of this rumor-spreading behavior.
 This takes away the autonomy or self-determination of any person to share their own truth as they want to, with people they choose, and when they see fit.

 After thinking about why this rumor is bothering you, you may find yourself wanting more information.
 Here are some questions that you might want to ask yourself in order to have a more complete picture of the present situation, its consequences, and how you would like to see it resolved: